What are unlisted investments?

-Investing in a startup does carry significant risks but there is always a chance that it could turn out to be the next Facebook or Google.
+Investing in startups does carry significant risks, but there is a chance that it could turn out to be the next Facebook or Google.

 There are also tax incentives to encourage high net worth individuals to invest in unlisted businesses, although the qualifying investment amounts differ between the two schemes mentioned below.

 Enterprise Investment Scheme (EIS)

 The Enterprise Investment Scheme offers income tax and capital gains tax reliefs to investors.
 Individual income tax relief of 30% is offered under the EIS scheme.

 Seed Enterprise Investment Scheme (SEIS)

 Like the EIS scheme, the Seed Enterprise Investment Scheme offers income tax and capital gains tax reliefs to investors.
 Individual income tax relief of 50% is offered under SEIS.

 Investing in a startup is inherently risky as many fail, so investors need to be financially able to absorb any losses and invest in unlisted investments as part of a diversified portfolio.

 As the shares are not traded on the open market, unlisted investments are generally highly illiquid.
 Investors may only be able to sell their shares when the company achieves a successful exit via a sale or flotation - perhaps many years after making the initial investment.

 Possibility of dilution